The child

 Once the sperm is inside the egg, the sperm’s tail falls off, and the nucleus of the sperm meets the nucleus of the egg to fuse and form one cell.
 All of this happens just a few hours after the actual time of conception.

-Some couples conceive with help, commonly called assisted conception treatments.
+Some couples conceive with help, commonly called assisted conception treatment.
 Part of the procedure is done outside the body, such as in-vitro fertilization (IVF) and insemination.

 Occasionally, a fertilized egg splits and develops into identical twins, or two eggs are fertilized by two individual sperm and develop into fraternal twins.
 It is also possible that more than two eggs are fertilized by individual sperm, but this is very rare.
 When this happens, the result is triplets or quadruplets.